Asks what time something happens

 repetition

-Cuándo means when and is an adverb asking "at what time?"
-The accent mark signals stress and emphasis, which is why it naturally appears in questions and exclamations — think "WHEN?!"
+Cuándo means when and asks "at what time?"
+The accent mark adds stress and emphasis, which is why it appears in questions and exclamations to say "WHEN?!"

 cuándo